umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 ## REST API Standard

-The Umbraco Heartcore APIs are based on the [HAL Standard](https://weierophinney.github.io/hal/hal/).
+The REST APIs are based on the [HAL Standard](https://weierophinney.github.io/hal/hal/).

 ### System level properties

-The properties in the Umbraco Heartcore API, which starts with an underscore, are **system level properties**.
+The properties in the REST API, which starts with an underscore, are **system level properties**.
 That means that they are standard Umbraco properties, which cannot be changed via the API.
 This includes properties like `_id`, `_url`, `_createDate`, `_updateDate`, `_creatorName`, `_writerName`, `_level` and `_hasChildren`.
 These are all defined by Umbraco when Content is created or updated.

-The properties `_links` and `_embedded` are both part of the HAL specification and are implemented in the Umbraco Heartcore API accordingly.
+The properties `_links` and `_embedded` are both part of the HAL specification and are implemented in the REST API accordingly.

 ### API Browser

-In the Settings section in the Umbraco Backoffice, there is a Headless tree.
+In the Settings section in the Umbraco Backoffice, there is a Heartcore specific tree.
 From there you can use the API Browser to interact with both the Content Delivery and Content Management APIs.

 It is recommended to use this browser to explore the JSON output for all the different endpoints documented under the Content Delivery and Content Management API sections.